 There are currently very few treatment options for patients with recurrent or metastatic head and neck cancer.
 Only 20% of patients with head and neck squamous cell carcinoma respond to immunotherapy, despite many displaying a T cell-inflamed phenotype, which highlights the serious need to develop new therapies for this disease.

-IRP researchers led by Clint Allen, M.D., discovered that the stimulation of interferon genes induced a robust anti-tumor immune response in a mouse model of T cell-inflamed head and neck cancer, controlling the growth of primary tumors and rejecting those tumors that were already established.
+IRP researchers led by Clint Allen, M.D., discovered that the stimulation of interferon genes induces a robust anti-tumor immune response in a mouse model of T cell-inflamed head and neck cancer, controlling the growth of primary tumors and rejecting those tumors that were already established.

 Moore E, Clavijo PE, Davis R, Cash H, Van Waes C, Kim Y, Allen C. (2016).
 Established T Cell–Inflamed Tumors Rejected after Adaptive Resistance Was Reversed by Combination STING Activation and PD-1 Pathway Blockade.
 Cancer Immunology Res.
 4(12):1061-1071.